-Let’s use an example.
 You want to know if teams with professional players are better than those without.
 You’ve changed the personality type for all the players in your chosen premiership team and then simulated a season to see where they finish.

-- Sample Size – One season or so often isn’t enough in the way of data.
+- One season or so often isn’t enough in the way of data.
 That is a small number of matches, or data points, to draw conclusions from.
 You’ve got about 38 games plus any cup games.
 On a team level you’ve got approximately 40 points of data.
 Not terrible, but not great.
 The more data the better.

-- Variable Control –You change your squad personality to see what impact that has and at the end of the season you can see your team as done better than most but not all of the other teams in the league.
+- You change your squad personality to see what impact that has and at the end of the season you can see your team as done better than most but not all of the other teams in the league.
 So you conclude professional squads do better.
 Success right?
 Not quite, you’ve changed your variable of interest but you’ve not controlled it for all the other teams and players in the game.
 Your team is interacting with lots of unknowns, there’s the influence of tactics, of the media, of reputation, of transfers, age, training, facilities, cup runs and morale… the list goes on and on.
 The good performance might be because of the personality change but it might also owe more to an unknown combination of all these other variables.

 - Ignoring the sample size and the control issue for a moment… Your team getting a good position in the league sounds interesting, but it’s not evidence yet that professionalism does have an impact.
 It could be a freak result, it could be by chance, or it could have an impact but in real terms it might have only been a tiny difference.
-This is where we need some statistical testing – some real nerdy stats to not just describe the data but to let you know whether any differences and findings can be trusted.
+This is where we need some statistical testing – some real nerdy statistics to not just describe the data but to let you know whether any differences and findings can be trusted.

-Think about it another way: you want to know which antibiotics or medical treatment are best.
+Alternatively you could think about it another way: you want to know which antibiotics or medical treatment are best.
 You don’t just rely on one set of data, you control for as much as you can so you know any change is because of the pills, and you test to make sure you’ve got a reliable finding.
 We’re going to apply the same principle to FM.

 The Experiment League

-Our brave new lab world consists of an isolated experiment league, based in England.
+lab world consists of an isolated experiment league, based in England.
 No promotion and relegation to mess things up, and no cups on the side to change the amount of games played.
 Remember it’s all about controlling our variables so we can see the impact of the few things we do change.